greduan/domain-container/SPEC.md

 - All the used Krypton methods return promises.
 - The environment it is used in will do the instantiation with its own logic that applies to that environment.
-- The environment knows how to store and access different ModelsWrapper instances.
+- The environment knows how to store and access different DomainContainer instances.
-- The environment will implement some sort of caching mechanism, as it is not cheap to be creating ModelsWrapper instances.
+- The environment will implement some sort of caching mechanism, as it is not cheap to be creating DomainContainer instances.

 ## Blackbox